John Billingsley (agriculturist): General View of the Agriculture of the County of Somerset

 Cover of the book: General view of the agriculture in the county of Somerset with observations on the means of its improvement by John Billingsley ...
 Drawn up for the consideration of the Board of Agriculture and Internal Improvement.
 Published 1794.
 Printed by W. Smith in London.

 The 18th century was largely one of peace in Somerset, but the Industrial Revolution in the Midlands and Northern England spelled the end for most of Somerset's cottage industries.
 Farming continued to flourish however, with Billingsley farming about 4000 acre, and the Bath and West of England Society for the Encouragement of Agriculture, Arts, Manufactures and Commerce was founded in 1777 to improve farming methods.
 Despite this, 20 years later John Billingsley conducted a survey, for the Board of Agriculture, of the county's agriculture in 1795 and found that agricultural methods could still be improved.
 He provided estimates, based on his local knowledge, of the land use of the one million acres (4,000 km^{2}) in the county.
-He suggested that 584,500 were enclosed meadow and pasture land, 260,000 were enclosed arable and convertible land with smaller areas for other purposes.
+He suggested that 584,500 were enclosed meadow and pasture land, 260,000 were enclosed arable and convertible land, with smaller areas for other purposes.
 65000 acre were considered uncultivated wastes.

-It advocated ways of modernising farming practices, particularly through mechanisation, which including instructions for hedge building and crop rotation (also how to treat sick animals with hay tea and improve cucumber production with horse dung!).
+It advocated ways of modernising farming practices, particularly through mechanisation, which included instructions for hedge building and crop rotation (also how to treat sick animals with hay tea and improve cucumber production with horse dung!).
 It also includes a chapter on political economy related to the narrow margin of British food supplies, in view of the outbreak of war with France in 1793, and mentions developments on the Somerset coalfield.

-His General View of the Agriculture of the County of Somerset divided the county into three districts- north-east, middle and south-west.
+His General View of the Agriculture of the County of Somerset divided the county into three districts- north-east, middle, and south-west.
 It included proposals for the enclosure of Exmoor and the building of a village at Simonsbath.
-For the middle section the plans he advocated improved drainage, including the straightening of sections of the rivers Brue, Axe and Parrett, were more successful and lead to some significant reclamation of the Somerset Levels.
+For the middle section, the plans he advocated improved drainage, including the straightening of sections of the rivers Brue, Axe, and Parrett, which were more successful and led to some significant reclamation of the Somerset Levels.
 He also deplored the failure of many farmers to manure the land, exhausting it by constant cropping and overstocking.

-In 1798 he wrote about the water-meadows of the Brendon and Quantock Hills describing them as the best in the country.
+In 1798, he wrote about the water-meadows of the Brendon and Quantock Hills, describing them as the best in the country.